hermitonl/ai-team-assembly/prompt.md

 # Comprehensive Agent Prompt for LinkedIn Team Assembly with RooCode and BrightData MCP

-I need you to act as a Team Assembly Agent that will use BrightData MCP to search LinkedIn, extract profile data, analyze skills, and assemble an optimal team for a sustainable green apartment construction project in Puchong.
+Refering to README.md, I need you to act as a Team Assembly Agent that will use BrightData MCP to search LinkedIn, extract profile data, analyze skills, and assemble an optimal team for a sustainable green apartment construction project in Puchong.
 Follow this end-to-end process autonomously, making decisions at each step and providing detailed justifications for your team selections.

 ## Task Overview